-It’s safe to say that these tents are over-sized, so it’s going to take more time to set them up.
+It’s safe to say that most glamping tents are over-sized, so it’s going to take more time to set them up.
 Something like the Coleman and Zempire will only take a few minutes because of their more traditional design and fabric, but all the canvas tents will take significantly more time.
 Not only do they weigh a lot, but they also come with heavy duty metal frames and lots of guylines for extra support.
-These tents would be more ideal for static camping where you plan on staying in one place for long periods of time.
+These glamping tents would be more ideal for static camping where you plan on staying in one place for long periods of time.

-All of the tents on this list should be set up by at least two people, if not more.
+Many glamping tents on this list should be set up by at least two people, if not more.
 Be patient and make sure everything is set up correctly – that way you don’t have to worry about the stability.

 But since we are talking about glamping, these canvas tents are perfectly suited for a more home-y set up.
-Furniture like queen sized beds (or even king sized) and couches are common, as well as a table and chairs and even a dresser.
+Furniture like a queen sized bed (or even king sized) and couches are common, as well as a table and chairs and even a dresser.
 In a luxurious and spacious tent, the options are endless.

-The luxury tents above vary greatly in price, but they also have very different levels of quality.
+The luxury canvas glamping tents above vary greatly in price, but they also have very different levels of quality.
 While it may be tempting to go with a more affordable option, you’ll find that they are lower quality fabrics, thinner poles, and even may not come with a waterproof material.
-There’s a reason why brands like White Duck, Kodiak, and the Stella Stargazer are our favorite canvas tents, and that’s because they are durable, made of quality materials, and come with long warranties.
+There’s a reason why brands like White Duck, Kodiak, and the Stella Stargazer are our favorite canvas glamping tents, and that’s because they are durable, made of quality materials, and come with long warranties.
 They are the type of products that are built to last a lifetime, especially if you maintain them properly.
 If you are looking for a cheap camping tent you check out Best Tents Under $100, and Best Tents under $200.

 What is the best tent for glamping?

-Our favorite glamping tent is the White Duck Avalon, because it’s made of high quality materials and has the traditional glamping tent look.
+Our favorite large glamping tent is the White Duck Avalon, because it’s made of high quality materials and has the traditional glamping tent look.
 Plus, it has lots of windows for air circulation and a lifetime warranty.

 How much does a glamping tent cost?

-Heavy duty canvas tents like the glamping tents on this list are more expensive than regular polyester tents, and you can expect to pay anywhere from $500 to $2000 depending on features and quality.
+Heavy duty canvas glamping tents on this list are more expensive than regular polyester tents, and you can expect to pay anywhere from $500 to $2000 depending on features and quality.
 While it can be daunting to spend money on a higher quality tent, it would be worth it in the long run.